A WordPress-native Feedbucket alternative

 - You want console recording and the convenience of a fully managed SaaS.

-- You’re not on Bricks, so a Bricks-native plugin isn’t relevant.
+- You’re not on WordPress, so a WordPress-native plugin isn’t relevant.

 Is Reviso a Feedbucket alternative?